lucegi/autoregressive-trajectory-prediction/README.md

 # Autoregressive Generative Model for Trajectory Prediction
 This repository contains a script to train a model for predicting trajectories in traffic.
-The dataset used to train, validate and test is the Argoverse2 motion prediction dataset.
+The dataset used to train, validate and test is the Argoverse2 motion forecasting dataset.